nohoa/In-Memory-Redis-Database/README.md

 ```

+Refer to [List of testing stage](https://app.codecrafters.io/courses/redis/introduction) for detail testings of each functionality of Redis in-memory database.

-After calling to ./server, we can start sending commands to Redis in-memory DB server, note that the format for this Redis implementation is [RESP Bulk Format](https://redis.io/docs/latest/develop/reference/protocol-spec/)
+After calling ./server, we can start sending commands to the Redis in-memory DB server.
+Note that the format for this Redis implementation is [RESP Bulk Format](https://redis.io/docs/latest/develop/reference/protocol-spec/)

 # Supporting commands and features of In-memory Redis Database :

-## Basic RDB Persistant for Database Storage
+## Basic RDB Persistent for Database Storage

   ✅ Store RDB Config file